kube-reporting/metering-operator/Documentation/dev/developer-guide.md

 Developers should generally use the [manual-install guide](../manual-install.md) as it offers the most flexibility when installing.
 If you need a minimal storage con***REMOVED***guration with no external dependencies, use the [manifests/metering-con***REMOVED***g/hdfs-minimal.yaml](manifests/metering-con***REMOVED***g/hdfs-minimal.yaml) example con***REMOVED***guration.

+### Testing OCP images

+See [Documentation/dev/testing-ocp-images.md](testing-ocp-images.md) for details on how to do a Metering install using OCP images instead of OKD (origin) images.

 # Releasing

 See the [release documentation](release.md).